flying-sausages/tunedbren/README.md

 You can specify any missing fields (and/or override the tags) using the options below.

 OPTIONS:

-  -t 'file-template'
+>  -t 'file-template':
-    Rename files according to this template.
+>    Rename files according to this template.
 The appropriate suffix is automatically attached to the rendered template.
 The default is '0%n. %a - %s'

-  -d 'dir-template'
+>  -d 'dir-template':
-    Set the output directory template.
-The default is '%a - %l (%src %b) [%c %y]' -a 'artist'
+>    Set the output directory template.
+The default is '%a - %l (%src %b) [%c %y]'
+>
+>  -a 'artist':
-    Set the Artist field that will be used for dir-template.
+>    Set the Artist field that will be used for dir-template.
+>
-  -ta 'artist'
+>  -ta 'artist':
-    Set the Artist field that will be used for file-template.
+>    Set the Artist field that will be used for file-template.
+>
-  -l 'album'
+>  -l 'album':
-    Set the Album field.
+>    Set the Album field.
+>
-  -c 'cataloguenumber'
+>  -c 'cataloguenumber':
-    Set the Catalogue Number field.
+>    Set the Catalogue Number field.
+>
-  -y 'year'
+>  -y 'year':
-    Set the Year field.
+>    Set the Year field.
+>
-  -b 'bitrate'
+>  -b 'bitrate':
-    Set the Bitrate field.
+>    Set the Bitrate field.
+>
-  -src 'source'
+>  -src 'source':
-    Set the Source field.
+>    Set the Source field.

 TEMPLATES
   Templates are a string containing an arbitrary number of special sequences such as %this.